Jorge Martin, Marc Marquez and Francesco Bagnaia racing for the win at Philip Island

 Bagnaia has his wingman in Silverstone winner Enea Bastianini who will be expected to play his part.
 Bastianini has featured towards the front plenty of times in 2024 – including a controversial win over Martin at Misano – but not consistently enough to mount a serious title bid.
 He is also leaving the team at the end of the year to go to KTM, adding more fuel to the fire over any potential team orders.

 Replacing Bastianini at the factory Ducati outfit, however, is Marc Marquez.
-The ‘Smiling Assassin’ has been well and truly on form since taking his first win on a Ducati back in Aragon, and is arguably the in-form rider in the championship right now.
+The ‘Smiling Assassin’ has been back to his best since taking his first win on a Ducati back in Aragon, and is arguably the in-form rider in the championship right now having won as recently as Phillip Island.
 He will be in a position to continue taking points away from Bagnaia and Martin, despite being on a year-old Desmosedici.

 Jorge Martin and Marc Marquez racing at Philip Island